 We have a tiered approach about negating the impact of disadvantage on learning; teaching & learning, academic intervention and wider approaches.
-Our dedicated Student Support team work closely with students to ensure the approach is right for each and every child.
+Our dedicated Student Support team work closely with students and subject departments to ensure the approach is right for each and every child.
 Our approach is a highly personalised one; removing barriers to ensure that every student is able to access learning and can achieve their very best.
-We focus on attainment gaps and data, alongside close attention to the wider experiences of our students, and support them with a dedicated team of Student support officers.
+We focus on attainment gaps and data as well as behavioural and attendance patterns, alongside close attention to the wider experiences of our students, and support them with a dedicated team of Student support officers.